-We have a procedure in place which details how we handle complaints which is available on request.
-In essence, we have eight weeks to consider your complain, if we have not addressed it within this time, or if you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the situation.
+If you have any concerns, we have a procedure in place which details how we handle complaints which is available on request.
+In essence, we have eight weeks to consider your complaint, if we have not addressed it within this time, or if you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman to consider the situation.

 As well as your right to complain about any of our bills under our complaints procedure, you can also apply for the bill to be assessed by the court under Part III of the Solicitors Act 1974, in which case the Legal Ombudsman may not consider your complaint.

 You should be aware that, when your complaint relates to a bill, the Legal Ombudsman will not consider your complaint while your bill is being assessed by a court.

 A complainant to the Legal Ombudsman must be one of the following:

 - A micro-enterprise as defined in European Recommendation 2003/361/EC of 6 May 2003 (broadly, an enterprise with fewer than 10 staff and a turnover or balance sheet value not exceeding €2 million);

 - A charity with an annual income less than £1 million;

 - A club, association or society with an annual income less than £1 million; or